ssmirr/appdev-chapters/minimal-javascript.md

 ---

-To send back block variables, we provide them as arguments to `call()`:
+To send back block variables, we provide them as arguments to `call()` when we execute the block:

 ```ruby
 def border(size, top_character, &content_instructions)